-At Boston Pioneers Academy, our core PE sports lessons are planned for and delivered by specialist sports coaches from Elite Sport Academy and focus on inclusion, challenge, and progression.
+At Boston Pioneers Academy, our core PE sports lessons are planned for and delivered by specialist sports coaches from Elite Sport Academy and our teaching staff which focus on inclusion, challenge, and progression.

 The core concepts we seek to develop in our pupils through our P.E. teaching are: